NETWAYS/foreman-training/usermanagement/02_external.md

 ****

-Foreman can also be configure to use an external authentication provided by the webserver.
+Foreman can also be configured to use an external authentication provided by the webserver.

 In most cases this will be Kerberos to achieve a true Single Sign-On.
-If you use FreeIPA as your authentication provider the Foreman Installer can create the required configuration by passing the corresponding parameters to it.
+If you use FreeIPA as your authentication provider, the Foreman Installer can create the required configuration by passing the corresponding parameters to it.

-If you use another provider like Active Directory or a manually managed Kerberos it is possible to create the required Kerberos and PAM authentication on your own and tell Foreman to accept external users.
+If you use another provider like Active Directory or a manually managed Kerberos, it is possible to create the required Kerberos and PAM authentication on your own and tell Foreman to accept external users.